-You have visited and revisited Chesapeake Bay many times and for the greater part of last decade it has been the location for development of a project very close to your heart.
+You have visited and revisited the Chesapeake Bay many times and for the greater part of last decade, it has been the location for the development of a project very close to your heart.
 That you have become so one with the place over the years what ‘dialogue’ the two of you have each time you visit your friend?

 From your point of view, through ‘aerial photography’ what added dimension do you manage to bring that otherwise would have been hidden from sight?

 It is a perspective rarely seen by most people.
 I love sharing that view.
 In the air, you see how the land is managed, changed and damaged by humankind.
 I can also show incredibly pristine areas that deserve to be protected.

 What are the challenges that you frequently encounter while photographing topography from up above?

 Weather.
 Bad weather combined with more bad weather.
 I fly with a select group of pilots who know how to fly for the camera.
 I tend to fly in turbine helicopters with high−time pilots.
 Occasionally, you run into overzealous air traffic controllers near cities but most aviation professionals are, well, professional.

 Is there any specific experience that stands out in memory among all your sojourns?